mukhbit0/riverpod_sugar/README.md

 - Complete documentation with examples
 - Enhanced error handling and developer experience

-> **Perfect for teams moving to production!** All the reliability and debugging tools you need for real-world apps.
+> **Perfect for teams moving to production!** Optimized package size with all the reliability and debugging tools you need for real-world apps.

 ## 🚀 **Why Choose Riverpod Sugar?**